damomarco/receipt_tracker/docs/architecture.md

 ## Services & Utilities

 -   **`services/geminiService.ts`**: An abstraction layer for all communication with the Google Gemini API.
-It now accepts a dynamic list of all categories to improve the AI's categorization suggestions.
+It accepts a dynamic list of categories to improve AI suggestions and can use optional GPS coordinates.
+It returns a structured location object that includes a list of possible countries if the AI is uncertain, enhancing the user's ability to correct data.
 -   **`utils/colors.ts`**: A utility module that dynamically generates consistent, unique colors for custom categories using a simple hashing function, enhancing the UI's visual clarity.

 ## Data Flow & Migration

 ### Adding a Receipt

+1. User opens the `AddReceiptModal`, which triggers a browser request for geolocation.
-1. User uploads an image in the `AddReceiptModal`.
+2. User uploads an image.
-2. The modal calls `geminiService.processReceiptImage`, passing along the list of all default and custom categories to the AI.
+3. The modal calls `geminiService.processReceiptImage`, passing the image, all categories, and the (optional) GPS coordinates.
-3. The service returns structured JSON where each item has its own AI-suggested category.
+4. The service returns structured JSON.
+If the location is ambiguous, it includes a `determined` location and a list of `suggestions`.
+5. The `AddReceiptModal` displays the extracted data and any location suggestions as clickable buttons.
-4. On save, the `addReceipt` function in `App.tsx` is called.
+6. On save, the `addReceipt` function in `App.tsx` is called with the final, user-verified data.
-5.  `App.tsx` updates its state, which is automatically propagated through the `ReceiptsContext` to all consuming components, triggering a re-render.
+7.  `App.tsx` updates its state, which is automatically propagated through the `ReceiptsContext` to all consuming components, triggering a re-render.

 ### Data Migration